You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Paro Taktsang is the most sacred cave in Bhutan where Guru Rinpoche journeyed on the back of a flaming tigress in the 8th century.
 He meditated in the cave for 3 years, 3 months, 3 weeks, and 3 days before subjugating the malicious spirits, and concealing profound treasures for the benefit of sentient beings.

-Gyalse Tenzin Rabgye built Paro Taktsang Monastery around the cave of Guru Rimpoche in 1692.
+Gyalse Tenzin Rabgye built Paro Taktsang Monastery Bhutan around the cave of Guru Rimpoche in 1692.
 The monastery is perched precariously on a hillside cliff at 3,140 meters (10,240 ft), about 900 meters (3,000 ft) above the Paro Valley of Tsento Gewog under Paro Dzongkhag.

 Paro Taktsang Palphug Singye Samdrup Dzong is one of the three holiest Neys of Guru Padmasambhava in Bhutan, the other two being Baylangdra Ney and Singye Dzong

-The importance of Paro Taktsang
+The Importance of Paro Taktsang

 Secondly, Paro Taktsang is one of the four Dzongs out of the twelve meditation places which consist of four Dzongs, four Cliffs, and four Caves entrusted to Phajo Drugom Zhigpo by Guru Rinpoche.
 The other three Dzongs are Tango Choying Dzong in Thimphu, Lingzhi Jago Dzong in Lingzhi, and Yangtse Thuwo Dzong above Dechenphu Lhakhang.